adgayle/aws-saa-study-guide/saa.md

 * 1 subnet = 1 availability zone
 * Security groups are stateful
 * Security groups do not span VPCs
 * One internet gateway per VPC
 * Configure route tables between subnets
 * Launch EC2 into subnet of choice

+### Network Access Control Lists (NACL)
 * New NACL default is DENY everything
 * Default NACL allows everything
 * Can use one NACL for multiple subnets
+* Subnet can only have 1 NACL at a time and must have one, default is assigned if none assigned
 * Rules are evaluted in numerical order (lowest first)
 * Separate inbound and outbound rules
+* Has DENY rule which
 * Network Access Control Lists (NACLs) are stateless (must open ports directly, remember ephemeral ports)
 * Allow ephemeral ports for outbound
-    Useful for blocking inbound traffic
+* Useful for blocking inbound traffic

+### Security Groups
+* Acts as a firewall at the instance level
+* Up to 16 per ENI (default 5)
+    * 60 inbound and 60 outbound rules per security group
+    * 10000 security groups per region (default 2500)
+* Can allow IP, IP range or another security group
+* All outbound allowed by default
+* All inbound blocked by default (no rule)
+* Stateful (allowed inbound traffic is also allowed to return out)
+* Changes are immediately effective
+* There is no deny just allow
+* Allows take precedence

-* Default VPC
+### Default VPC
 * All subnets are Internet Accessible
 * EC2 instances have public and private address

+### VPC flow logs
+* Allow you to capture the traffic sent and recieved by NIC within the VPC
+* Stores the source and destination IP addresses
-* VPC flow logs allow you to capture the traffic sent within the VPC.
-It can be done at VPC, subnet or NIC level
+* Can be done at VPC, subnet or NIC level
 * Cannot tag flow log
 * Cannot enable flow logs on peer VPC unless it is in your account
-    * Cannot change the configuration of a flow log after creation
+* Cannot change the configuration of a flow log after
+* Can be sent to either S3 or CloudWatch Logs
-    * Amazon core infrastructure (DNS, DHCP, etc.) is not included
+* Amazon core infrastructure (DNS, DHCP, Windows license, metadata address, etc.) is not included

-* VPC Peering
+### VPC Peering
 * Route traffic between VPC in same or different accounts
 * No single point of failure or bandwidth limitations
 * Cannot use the same or overlapping IP address (CIDR) block
 * No transitive peering.
 Must be directly peered
 * Cannot route direct connect of internet traffic.
 No edge routing

-* Nat Instances
+### Nat Instances
-    * Replaced by more redundant NAT Gateway
+* Replaced by redundant NAT Gateway (paid AWS managed service per AZ)
 * Must disable source and destination traffic checking so that it can forward traffic from other instances
 * Must be in a public subnet
 * Instance size if determined by traffic processed
 * Must have a path from private subnet to NAT instance to get out

-* Bastion Hosts / Jump Boxes
+### Bastion Hosts / Jump Boxes
-Used to securely administer EC2 instances in private subnets via SSH / RDP
+* Used to securely administer EC2 instances in private subnets via SSH / RDP
 * Must be hardened
-    Do not storage private keys use SSH Forwarding
+* Do not store private keys use SSH Forwarding

+### VPC Endpoints
+* Keep traffic for AWS services with the AWS network
+* Two types
+    * Interface endpoint
+        * Costs money
+        * Uses an Elastic Network Interface (ENI) with private IP (Powered by AWS PrivateLink)
+        * Supports many AWS services
+    * Gateway endpoint
+        * Free
+        * Route table entry
+        * Supports with S3 and DynamoDB

 ## Direct Connect
 Dedicated network line from on premise / co-location to AWS